Virginia Tech Expert: Supply Chain Crisis Complicates Fixing Baby Formula Shortage

 “It is also hard to get any trucks on the road because shipping companies are running at full capacity, too,” Horvath said, noting that his team is engaged with a key company in the warehouse rental space who reports most of its market already fully saturated.

-Thus even ramping up production of infant formula — which key companies say they’re doing — may not immediately help, because there are fewer companies making the right packaging to store products, fewer available warehouses to store products, and fewer trucks to ship it,
+Thus even ramping up production of infant formula — which key companies say they’re doing — may not immediately help, because there are fewer companies making the right packaging to store components, fewer available warehouses to store products, and fewer trucks to ship it all.

 “These problems are on top of the complications brought on by getting more materials to produce the product, and the canisters that are needed to put the baby food into it,” Horvath said.
 “Companies are barely able to ramp up their production to 100 percent because some of the required materials are always missing.”